Introduction to CSS Font Properties

 Five Font Categories in Standards CSS

-- The first of these categories are the categories of serif fonts.
-An example of a specific font that would fit in this category would be Times or Times New Roman as well as Baskerville, Century, and Schoolbook.
+- The first of these categories is the categories of serif fonts.
+An example of a specific font that would fit in this category would be Times or Times New Roman, as well as Baskerville, Century, and Schoolbook.

 - There is also a set of sans-serif fonts, and a popular font that falls into this category is Arial.
-In case you did not know, serif, so there are small lines at the end of a letter, make the letters look fancy and embellished.
-For example, you can see the difference in the R letters that are below.
+In case you did not know, a serif has small lines at the end of a letter, making the letters look fancy and embellished.
+For example, you can see the difference in the below R letters.

-- The R on the left is an Arial, which is sans-serif, literally without the embellishments, while the R on the right is Times New Roman, and it contains a few extra little strokes here and there.
+- The R on the left is an Arial, which is sans-serif, literally without the embellishments, while the R on the right is Times New Roman, containing a few extra little strokes here and there.
 Generally speaking, people find the sans-serif fonts easier to read on an LCD and LED display.

-- There are also categories for cursive fonts, which look a bit like handwritten letters and fantasy fonts, which can look like anything, but most designs are not going to make heavy use of these fonts because they can be hard to read and also a little bit unpredictable.
+- There are also categories for cursive fonts, which look like handwritten letters, and fantasy fonts, which can look like anything.
+Still, most designs will not use these fonts heavily because they can be hard to read and a little unpredictable.

 Results in the Web Browser: